Harshabathi/Aidconnect/README.md

 ## 🛠️ Planned Improvements

 - [ ] Convert to a **Progressive Web App (PWA)**
-- [ ] Add geolocation to match users by region
 - [ ] Store chat history
 - [ ] Implement notifications
 - [ ] Enable NGO registration and verification

 ---

-## 🤝 Acknowledgements

-- Special thanks to [Cursor](https://www.cursor.sh/) for assisting in Socket.IO integration and development speed.
-- Built with ❤️ for communities in need.

----

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).